Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays will attempt to beat Owen Miller and the Milwaukee Brewers when the teams square off on Friday at 6:40 PM ET.
+Rowdy Tellez and the Milwaukee Brewers will take the field against the Tampa Bay Rays and starter Zach Eflin on Saturday.
+First pitch is at 4:10 PM ET at Tropicana Field.

-Bookmakers list the Rays as -275 favorites on the moneyline, while giving the underdog Brewers +225 moneyline odds to win.
-The matchup's over/under has been set at 7.5 runs.
+Bookmakers list the Rays as -210 moneyline favorites, while giving the underdog Brewers +170 moneyline odds to win.
+The game's total is listed at 7.5 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.